WHY INJURIES OCCUR IN THE FIRST PLACE

 Although there are several potential obvious causes for a Hamstring Tears, other times it may require some more sleuthing to determine the actual aetiology of the tear.

-Often these athletes require a much broader approach to their rehab than the traditional methods currently used by therapist.
+Often these athletes require a much broader approach to their rehab than the traditional methods currently used by therapists.
 These athletes intially will respond to more convential therapy, but soon after their second or third tear, those methods will no longer address the more deeper requirements for rehab and not to mention prevention.

 SAMPLE APPROACH TO INTEGRATED INJURY MANAGEMENT